Muhammed-Zain/To-do-List-v2/README.md

 # To-do-List-v2
-This is a To-do-List made using node,express, and mongoDB
+This is a To-do-List made using Node.js,Express.js, and MongoDB

 🔗  **Link to the Website**: